It's Fall BBQ Season! What's Grilling?

 • Now you can pretty much wait for the three hours to pass or some fanatics prefer to spritz their ribs every 30-45 minutes with a 50/50 mixture of apple cider vinegar and water.
 I personally quit doing this, because I never noticed a difference.

-• After three hours, remove the ribs and place each rack meat side up on a large piece of Heavy Duty tin foil.
+• After three hours, remove the ribs and place each rack meat side up on a large piece of heavy-duty tin foil.

 • Flip the racks around so the bone side is facing up.
 Repeat the previous step with melted butter and melted honey.